MENU

 1898

-Catholic State League is Formed
+Catholic State League Formed

-German Catholic mutual aid societies across Texas come together to form a united organization offering support and spiritual community.
+German Catholic mutual aid societies across Texas come together to form a united organization offering financial support and spiritual community.

 1901

-Catholic Life Insurance is Chartered
+Catholic Life Insurance Chartered

-The State of Texas grants a charter to the Sterbekasse der Deutschen Katholiken von Texas (Death Fund of the German Catholics of Texas), officially founding Catholic Life Insurance.
+Formed by the Catholic State League, the State of Texas grants a charter to the Sterbekasse der Deutschen Katholiken von Texas (Death Fund of the German Catholics of Texas), officially founding Catholic Life Insurance.

 1902